 - The rate of nanoparticles decreases slowly after printing has ended

-What filter for nanoparticles?
+V. Which filter for nanoparticles?

 There are filters specifically designed to treat fine particles.
 In the industry, we find different standards for particle filtration.